-- “Data must be loaded from the current database to the HANA database using any of the existing replication scenarios (DXC, Data Services, SLT) or ABAP custom code.
+- “Data must be loaded from the current database to the HANA database using any existing replication scenarios (DXC, Data Services, SLT) or ABAP custom code.

-- If you require real-time loading into HANA sidecar, you will still need SLT or have custom code that loads to HANA via secondary database connection every time a change is triggered
+- If you require real-time loading into the HANA sidecar, you will still need SLT or have custom code that loads to HANA via a secondary database connection every time a change is triggered.

-- Custom ABAP programs are needed to be able to connect to the HANA database and retrieve/insert/update data
+- Custom ABAP programs are needed to connect to the HANA database and retrieve/insert/update data.

-- HANA only runs on SUSE LINUX SP11, so if your current hardware/os does not include SUSE LINUX you will need get hardware specifically for HANA” – HANA Discussion Thread
+- HANA only runs on SUSE LINUX SP11, so if your current hardware/os does not include SUSE LINUX, you will need to get hardware specifically for HANA” – HANA Discussion Thread

 The Project Duration of HANA as a Sidecar

-A typical HANA implementation will take between 1 year and 1.5 years to finally migrate.
-This means that the customer has to run the sidecar this period and absorb the cost of doing so.
+A typical HANA implementation will take between 1 year and 1.5 years to migrate finally.
+This means that the customer has to run the sidecar this period and absorb the cost.
 This is a longer duration than is pitching by SAP account executives, and it is one reason why HANA’s TCO is so high.

 SAP sidecars can be viewed as a sales strategy to push immature applications into prospects and customers by taking the solution “offline.”
 The idea being presented by SAP is that the sidecar allows the customer to incorporate “innovation” into companies.
 However, the overall presentation is a problem.
 One major reason is that the buyer beings investing from when they buy the sidecar software, which can easily lead to “sunk cost” decision making where the customer continues to invest in a solution.
 That is, the sidecar can very easily become “project quicksand.”
 And this is, of course, the objective of those that present sidecars.